 Recent Workshops and Conference Presentations

-• August 2020 (Postponed by 1 year): Organiser and Presenter for Paper Session ‘Labour, Work-Life and the Urban’, RGS-IBG 2020 Conference, London.
+• August 2020: Organiser and Presenter for Paper Session ‘Labour, Work-Life and the Urban’, RGS-IBG 2020 Conference, London.
+(Postponed)

-• June 2020 (Postponed): ‘Emerging Youth Subjectivities in Digital India’, The Royal Anthropological Institute and RGS.
-Anthropology and Geography: Dialogues Past, Present and Future Conference, London, UK
+•June 2020: ‘Emerging Youth Subjectivities in Digital India’, The Royal Anthropological Institute and RGS Anthropology and Geography: Dialogues Past, Present and Future Conference, London, UK (Postponed to Septmber 2020)

-• April 2020: (Postponed by 1 Year) Co-Organiser and Chair for Paper Session ‘Doing labour geography beyond the core' at the AAG, sponsored by the Economic Geography and Asian Geographies Research Group, Denver, USA
+•April 2020: Co-Organiser and Chair for Paper Session ‘Doing labour geography beyond the core' at the AAG, sponsored by the Economic Geography and Asian Geographies Research Group, Denver, USA ((Postponed)

-• September 2019: Exploring Associated Infrastructures of India’s IT-oriented Services Economy at RC-21 Sociology of Urban & Regional Development Conference, Delhi, India
+•September 2019: Associated Infrastructures of India’s IT-oriented Services Economy at RC-21 Sociology of Urban & Regional Development Conference, Delhi, India

-• August 2019: Extending ‘hybrid’ economic/development geographies from the Global South at RGS -IBG Conference, London, UK
+•August 2019: Extending the ‘Hybrid’ Economic/Development Geographies from the Global South at RGS-IBG Conference, London, UK

-• March 2019: Gendered Working-Lives in India’s New Services, Gender and Working Lives Symposium, funded by the British Sociological Association, University of Cambridge, UK
+•March 2019: Gendered Working-Lives in India’s New Services, Gender and Working Lives Symposium, University of Cambridge, UK

 •August 2018: Navigating 'New' Precarities: Labour Geographies of Lower-Middle Class Domestic-BPO Agents in an Emerging Metropolis at the RGS-IBG Conference, Cardiff, UK